China says will make 'necessary response' to US official's Taiwan visit | Politics

 China says will make 'necessary response' to US official's Taiwan visit

-Krach, due in Taipei later on Thursday, is travelling to Taiwan for a memorial service on Saturday for former President Lee Teng-hui, who was revered by many on the island and internationally as the father of Taiwan's democracy.
+Krach, who arrived in Taipei on Thursday afternoon, is in Taiwan for a memorial service on Saturday for former President Lee Teng-hui, who was revered by many on the island and internationally as the father of Taiwan's democracy.
 Krach is expected to meet Taiwan President Tsai Ing-wen on Friday.

 His visit follows one last month by U.S. Health Secretary Alex Azar, the highest-level U.S. official to come to the democratic island in four decades.
 Speaking in Beijing, Chinese Foreign Ministry spokesman Wang Wenbin said China has lodged "stern representations" with Washington about Krach's trip, and that it opposed any official exchanges between the United States and Taiwan.

-The visit will give succour to the forces of Taiwan independence and damage Sino-U.S. ties, Wang said.
-"We urge the U.S. side to fully recognise the extreme sensitivity of the Taiwan issue," Wang said.
+The visit will give succor to the forces of Taiwan independence and damage Sino-U.S. ties, Wang said.
+"We urge the U.S. side to fully recognize the extreme sensitivity of the Taiwan issue," Wang said.
 "China will make a necessary response depending on how the situation develops."

 China views Taiwan's president as a dangerous separatist.
 She says the island is already an independent country called the Republic of China, Taiwan's formal name.
 Krach is also likely to hold at least some form of trade talks during his trip, though details have not been announced.